cs26mt010-tech/cs602-lab2-git-practice/README.md

 # CS602 Lab 2
-A repository to hold submissions for CS602 Assignment 2.
+A repository  for CS602 Assignment 2.

 Feel free to fork this repository by using the GitHub command line tool, as so: